davechurchill/StarcraftAITournamentManager/README.md

 #### New Features
 * Added BWAPI 4.2.0 support.
-* Allow multiple matches to start simultaneously by ensuring that hosts are always different (enable ONLY for BWAPI 4.2.0 bots).
+* Allow multiple matches to start simultaneously by ensuring that hosts are always different (enable ONLY for BWAPI 4.2.0 bots and higher).
 * ChaosLauncher is no longer used for injecting BWAPI; [injectory](https://github.com/blole/injectory) is used instead.
 * Settings files switched to JSON format.
 * Added option to give properties to clients, (e.g. "GPU") and requirements to bots.
 Requirements and properties have to match for a client to run a game.